duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `item` *string or function* [required if no `group` is specified]

-    The template to be used for the body of each tile in a tile view.
+    The template to be used for each item in a tile view.

     **Note:** The `item` template is only used when your Instant Answer returns multiple items (like the [recipe](https://duckduckgo.com/?q=quinoa+recipes&ia=recipes) or [BPM to ms](https://duckduckgo.com/?q=120+bpm+to+ms&ia=music) Instant Answers).
 This means the object passed to `data` is **an array with more than one element**.